-Permanent employee salaries for a fisheries biologist and a fisheries technician on Lake Superior.
+For Lake Superior, stamp funds also support permanent employee salaries for a fisheries biologist and a fisheries technician on Lake Superior.
 The fisheries biologist conducts evaluations and research to support the fish stocking program for the Lake Superior watershed.
 The primary responsibilities of the fisheries technician are to conduct creel surveys and monitor the harvest of Lake Trout by commercial fishers.